 - i The thickness of the line used to depict the proposed route on the maps is intended to make it easy to find on the map and to enable us to differentiate, by shading the line differently, between sections of the route that would use existing rights of way, sections that appear to follow other existing walked lines on the ground, and sections that do neither.
 The thickness of the line on the map is not an indication of the width of the actual trail on the ground - the proposed route simply follows the centre of the line shown.
-The legislation makes the default width of the trail four metres, but its actual width varies a good deal in practice, according to the detail included section by section in the proposals. - ii In places there are differences between the line of public rights of way recorded on the local Definitive Map, and paths currently used and managed on the ground as public rights of way.
+The legislation makes the default width of the trail four metres, but its actual width varies a good deal in practice according to the detail included section by section in our proposals. - ii In places there are differences between the line of public rights of way recorded on the local Definitive Map that is maintained by the local highway authority, and paths currently used and managed on the ground as public rights of way.
 Some of these differences may be attributed to adaptation of the path over time to cope with coastal erosion and other processes, whilst others appear to arise from anomalies in the way the rights were originally recorded on the definitive map.
 The maps in this report show the public rights of way as recorded on the definitive map, and depict them as accurately as possible at the scale used.
-See part 4.7 of the Scheme for further information.
+See part 4.7 of the Scheme for further information. - iii The coast south of Bridlington is subject to very high rates of coastal erosion.
+This has led to difficulties in recording the exact and most appropriate line for the proposed route, since the situation on the ground is changing rapidly and cannot always be represented accurately on the available base map.
+We have endeavoured to depict the most up to date situation on the maps which accompany each chapter of the proposals at the time of survey; however we acknowledge that the exact situation on the ground may well have changed by the time the proposals are published.
+On the soft, eroding cliffs of Holderness we have attempted to show the approximate position of the proposed route in relation to the cliff top at the time of survey.
+Once the route is approved by the Secretary of State, and establishment works begin, it is likely that the situation will have changed further and that decisions regarding the exact alignment of the trail will have to be made on the ground, after discussions with the owners and occupiers of the affected land.